microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

  * When an end user performs an undo operation in the Fluid-powered application.
  * When rebasing a changeset that is based on a prior change that has since been rebased.

+The remainder of this document uses undo as its main motivator, but non-undo inverses are also mentioned where they deserve special consideration.

 ## Tip Undo vs. Collaborative Undo

 The traditional undo model that application developers are used to is that of an undo stack.